-Aetna also said Monday that it still expects to close its roughly $35 billion acquisition of Medicare Advantage coverage provider Humana in the second half of the year.
-Bertolini said in a statement from the company that Aetna has been working diligently with federal and state regulators on a final approval.
+The Hartford, Connecticut, company also said Thursday that it remains on track to close its roughly $35 billion acquisition of Medicare Advantage coverage provider Humana Inc. in the second half of the year.
+Aetna booked $65.4 million in pretax costs in the first quarter from that pending acquisition and other deals.

-Analysts forecast, on average, earnings of $1.20 per share on $14.94 billion in revenue, according to Zacks Investment Research.
+Analysts expected earnings of $2.22 per share on $15.51 billion in revenue, according to Zacks Investment Research.

 Health insurance is Aetna's main product, and most of its enrollment comes from commercial coverage sold through employers or directly to individuals.
-But the insurer and its competitors have been growing their stakes in the government funded Medicare and Medicaid programs.
+But the insurer and its competitors also have been growing their stakes in the government-funded Medicare and Medicaid programs.

-Shares of the Hartford, Connecticut, company climbed $1.16 to $103 before markets opened.
-The stock had fallen roughly 6 percent since the beginning of the year, while the Standard & Poor's 500 index has decreased 5 percent.
+Aetna shares climbed $1.36 to $115.16 in Thursday afternoon trading while broader indexes slipped.
+The stock price had advanced slightly more than 5 percent since the beginning of the year, while the Standard & Poor's 500 index has increased 2.5 percent.

 Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on AET at http://www.zacks.com/ap/AET